 One of the main reasons Dr. Steve doesn’t take x-rays, is that most patients do not need xrays to fix their issues and it can give you too much information.
 Information that is not needed to treat your neck pain and is most likely there due to wear and tear on your cervical spine.
 If our Oakville Chiropractors were to x-ray every patient our clinic would be much different then it is now.
-Most patients with acute and even chronic neck pain have improved range of motion, posture and symptoms within 10 to 12 visits.
+Most patients with acute and even chronic neck pain have improved range of motion, posture and symptoms within 10 to 12 treatments.
 If Dr. Steve or Dr. Jenn took xrays and the xrays determined that your neck was a little worse for wear, they would have to extend your treatment plan to as much as 40 visits.
-Our chiropractors don’t want to treat X-ray findings, they want to treat your symptoms and the cause your problems and get you back to your regular routine as quickly as possible.
+Our chiropractors don’t want to treat X-ray findings, they want to treat your symptoms first and the cause your problems second and get you back to your regular routine as quickly as possible.
 Here is a great post from a fellow chiropractor about neck pain and MLB.

 Much like the other joints in our body, our necks can develop a little bit of arthritis as we age.
 In fact, many individuals over the age of 40 can starts showing signs of degeneration on an xray.
 The cervical spine has 7 vertebra, and degeneration is most common in the 4th to 7th vertebra.
 Our bones get a little bit worn down after years of movement and muscles pulling on them everyday.
 The discs between our vertebra dehydrate a little bit as we age, and therefore our bones lie a little bit closer together, and necks get a little bit more stiff.